ghosert/VimProject/note-taking/archived-next-actions.md

 - [x] Make pdf download work for latest mermaid charts, change docker file and codes to support `puppeteer` to convert html to pdf server side

+## 2024-09-11

+- [x] Host mermaid.min.js to zybuluo instead of cdn, cdn may be blocked in China